 If you’re cool with selling the rights to your work, consider producing private label rights (PLR) content for marketers.
 PLRs are a way to license generic content to brands and businesses who want to purchase and adapt it to their brand.
 For example, an online pet supplier might need an e-book on “Training Your Cat” they can adapt to their brand or break up into a series of blog articles.
 The pet company might use a PLR platform to buy your ebook along with the copyrights.
 You would get a cut of the profits.

 Alternative Ad Models

-There are other ways to advertise for companies aside from traditional display ads.
+Here are a few other ways to advertise for companies for those interested in how to monetize a blog or website aside from traditional display ads.
 Sponsored posts and job listings are two alternatives that will get you paid without cluttering up your blog.

 Brands pay anywhere from $1k+ per post, so it’s an excellent source of revenue, according to Rachel Porter.
 However, the author and blog coach warns there’s a downside for your site’s SEO:

-Another good source of passive income for your blog is a job board.
+Another alternative for monetizing a website without ads of passive income for your blog is a job board.
 After installing a job board plugin, you can charge individuals and companies to advertise their listings.
-Start up is easy, but there is some up front costs to purchase the plugin.
+Start-up is easy, but there are some upfront costs to purchase the plugin.
 Or you can opt for a “free” job board plan that takes a cut of your profits instead of charging you for the plugin.